E-learning App

 Peak-End Rule

-Users remember experiences by their peak and ending, not only the whole journey.
+Users remember experiences by their peak and ending, rather than the entire journey.
 I want to amplify it with celebration and a final reward.

 Positive Reinforcement & Motivation

-By celebrating achievements and suggesting to share them we reinforce the likelihood of repeating it (starting another course).
+By celebrating achievements and suggesting to share them we reinforce the likelihood of repeating it (i.e., starting another course).

 Continuity